feathersjs/docs/migrating.md

   });

   app.on('login', (user, { connection }) => {
-    // connection can be undefined if there is no
+    // Connection can be undefined if there is no
     // real-time connection, e.g. when logging in via REST if(connection) {
       // The connection is no longer anonymous, remove it